 To anyone watching from below (though no one was), it would have looked like distant celestial explosions.

 Nothing spins in the air quite like a plump, velvety worm.
-She held on as her body whipped every which way.
+She held on as her body plunged and sheared.
 She was curled, whipped into a taut line (flash), twisted serpentine, whipped straight again (flash).
 The world was a blinding blur of hard white stars and pungent blue-gray feathers.

 The night deepened, the stars brightened.
 For a bug’s eternity, there was only the soft foom of owl wings and silent flashes of light.